Lima, The Big City

 Paracas, A Small Beach Town

 To make up for the bad dive, my buddy asks me if I want to come to his and his family restaurant and have ceviche.
-I go along with his idea, and before going to his restaurant in Pisco, we do a four hours’ mind blowing detour in the Reserva Nacional de Paracas.
+I go along with his idea and before going to his restaurant in Pisco, we do a 4-hours mind blowing detour in La Reserva Nacional de Paracas.
 Packed with all our diving equipment in the van, he and his 18-year-old son take me to the most amazing places.
 They take me to Playa Roja which sand is completely red as blood, they take me to see the flamingos and sea lions and they take me to see the fossils of old shells, all in the middle of the most amazing dessert which make up the national park.
 After the tour, we go to his restaurant and his wife serves me the best ceviche and chicharron.
 I even try my first Inca Kola.
 In all, I end up having a really good Peruvian family day.